alastairmccormack/ecs-tunnel/README.md

 Setup HTTP proxy on port 8888:
 ```
-ecs-tunnel -D 8888 -c my-cluster -t 7e2c99a9c63eb1fc3949d9e966d91f3b
+ecs-tunnel -H 8888 -c my-cluster -t 7e2c99a9c63eb1fc3949d9e966d91f3b
 ```

 ## But How?

 Port forwarding to a port on an EC2 node is currently supported and documented using AWS Systems Manager, AWS Session Manager Plugin and the `aws session` command.
 By observing how `aws ecs execute-command` also used the AWS Session Manager, and taking insperation from SSH port forwarding, it was possible to write a quick wrapper that used the EC2 port forwarding profile with ECS tasks.

 Unfortunately, the AWS Systems Manager doesn't seem to expose a way of forwading a local port to a remote